Head of Edge programmes on what new recruits can expect

 “I quickly realised that working in a corporate practice resonated,” she said.
 “I particularly liked the transparency, consistency and organisation, the guidelines that were in place, and the hi-tech equipment available to the vets and vet nurses.”

-Today, eight years on, after a stellar career that has seen Aoife go from vet surgeon to senior vet to district vet, she is now head of Vets Now’s Edge induction programmes.
+Today, a decade on, after a stellar career that has seen Aoife go from vet surgeon to senior vet to district vet, she is now head of Vets Now’s Edge induction programmes.

 These are the pet emergency business’s equivalent of a graduate trainee scheme – and are aimed at vets who are keen to work in emergency and critical care but who would like to build up their skills and confidence before taking sole charge.

 Since taking on the role in 2014, Aoife has helped train, mentor and inspire more than 100 vets to become highly-skilled emergency and critical care veterinary professionals.

 Some of those now lead and manage Vets Now’s 60-plus out-of-hours clinics while others have gone on to successful careers elsewhere in the profession.

 It’s aimed at vets with some experience of practice, who have worked within a veterinary team, mastered routine surgeries such as bitch spays, and have carried out some client consultations.

-Vets who win a place on Cutting Edge are paid a salary of £40,000 from day one, a regional allowance where applicable, plus structured increments in pay over the first 12 months.
+Vets who win a place on Cutting Edge are paid a highly competitive salary from day one, a regional allowance where applicable, plus structured increments in pay over the first 12 months.

 They will also receive an enhanced continuous development package as they progress in their careers with Vets Now.